-Bernice Campbell provided legal advice to the company during the year in relation to the Cobh project free of charge.
+Bernice Campbell provides legal services to the company for property transfers/transactions as required free of charge.
 Bernice is the sister of Colm Campbell, Chairperson and Director.
 No director has received payments in respect of services to the company, other than by way of reimbursement of vouched expenses incurred in the provision of these services.
-During the year no expenses were reimbursed to directors in respect of vouched expenses (2020 - €164).
+During the year no expenses were reimbursed to directors in respect of vouched expenses.

-18. Comparative Amounts
+18. Comparative amounts